lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/tensorflow.md

 Module TensorFlow/2.3.1-fosscuda-2019b-Python-3.7.4 and 47 dependencies loaded.
 ```

 Now we can use TensorFlow.
+Nevertheless when working with Python in an interactive job, we recommend
+to use a virtual environment.
 In the following example, we create a python virtual environment and
 import TensorFlow:

 !!! example